-- 19. We have provided you with: - a.
-Access to all information, of which we are aware that is relevant to the preparation and fair presentation of the financial statements of the various opinion units referred to above, such as records, documentation, meeting minutes, and other matters; - b.
+18. We have provided you with:

+- Access to all information, of which we are aware that is relevant to the preparation and fair presentation of the financial statements referred to above, such as records, documentation, meeting minutes, and other matters; - b.
 Additional information that you have requested from us for the purpose of the audit; and - c.
-Unrestricted access to persons within the entity from whom you determined it necessary to obtain audit evidence. - 20.
-All transactions have been recorded in the accounting records and are reflected in the financial statements. - 21.
-We have disclosed to you the results of our assessment of the risk that the financial statements may be materially misstated as a result of fraud. - 22.
+Unrestricted access to persons within the entity from whom you determined it necessary to obtain audit evidence. - 19.
+All transactions have been recorded in the accounting records and are reflected in the financial statements. - 20.
+We have disclosed to you the results of our assessment of the risk that the financial statements may be materially misstated as a result of fraud. - 21.
 We have no knowledge of any fraud or suspected fraud that affects the entity and involves: - a.
 Management; - b.
 Employees who have significant roles in internal control; or - c.
-Others where the fraud could have a material effect on the financial statements. - 23.
-We are not aware of any pending or threatened litigation and claims whose effects should be considered when preparing the financial statements and we have not consulted legal counsel concerning litigation or claims. - 24.
-We have disclosed to you the identity of the entity's related parties and all the related party relationships and transactions of which we are aware. - 25.
-There have been no communications from regulatory agencies concerning noncompliance with or deficiencies in accounting, internal control, or financial reporting practices. - 26.
-The Plan has no plans or intentions that may materially affect the carrying value or classification of assets and liabilities. - 27.
-We have disclosed to you all guarantees, whether written or oral, under which the Plan is contingently liable. - 28.
-We have identified and disclosed to you the laws, regulations, and provisions of contracts and grant agreements that could have a direct and material effect on financial statement amounts, including legal and contractual provisions for reporting specific activities in separate funds. - 29.
-There are no: - a.
-Violations or possible violations of laws or regulations, or provisions of contracts or grant agreements whose effects should be considered for disclosure in the financial statements or as a basis for recording a loss contingency, including applicable budget laws and regulations.
+Others where the fraud could have a material effect on the financial statements. - 22.
+We are not aware of any pending or threatened litigation and claims whose effects should be considered when preparing the financial statements and we have not consulted legal counsel concerning litigation or claims. - 23.
+We have disclosed to you the identity of the entity's related parties and all the related party relationships and transactions of which we are aware. - 24.
+There have been no communications from regulatory agencies concerning noncompliance with or deficiencies in accounting, internal control, or financial reporting practices. - 25.
+The Plan has no plans or intentions that may materially affect the carrying value or classification of assets and liabilities. - 26.
+We have disclosed to you all guarantees, whether written or oral, under which the Plan is contingently liable. - 27.
+We have identified and disclosed to you the laws, regulations, and provisions of contracts and grant agreements that could have a direct and material effect on financial statement amounts, including legal and contractual provisions for reporting specific activities in separate funds.

+28. There are no: